A property inspector comments on radon exposure limits.

 - Below 200 Bq/m³, then no further action is required

 - Between 200 and 600 Bq/m³, then it’s recommended that mitigation be applied within 2 years

 - Over 600 Bq/m³, apply mitigation within a year

-A radon test kit can be purchased for $30 from your regional or national lung association or alternatively get it online from Ebay or Amazon.
+A radon test kit can be purchased for $30 from your regional or national lung association or alternatively get it online.
 You get a test “puck” sensor, instructions on where to mount it, a pre-paid envelope so it can be returned to a lab and the lab report itself.

 The mitigation procedure is to depressurize the soil under the concrete floor slab by ventilating it up through the roof.